brodieberger/MMZero3Archipelago/README.md

 - Collecting certain lore related secret disks will simultaneously unlock a random e-Reader graphical change.
 A full list can be seen [here](https://tcrf.net/Mega_Man_Zero_3/e-Reader_Functions).

+- All skippable cutscenes are skippable by default.

 ## Options

 - `goal`: